Blog

 Develop a breach notification protocol

-Key elements of a corporate compliance program
+Seven elements of an effective compliance program

 How to develop and monitor the compliance program

 A robust compliance program should have custom policies, be audited internally, have an employee training program, and have the right controls in place.
-Let’s understand them in detail:

-Policies
+1. Policies

 To implement an effective compliance program, you must develop guardrails around the operations.
 Compliance policies are documents detailing how individuals interact with systems and assets.
 It is a high-level reflection of your company’s values, and ethics, and aligned with the goals.
 Policies should have a buy-in from all internal and external stakeholders.

-Internal audits
+2. Internal audits

 The goal of developing a compliance program is to meet the legal requirements and practices mandated by the framework.
 Given the scope and complexity of such a project, understanding if all the moving parts are progressing in a manner that meets these mandates.